Deirror/Buff/README.md

 As this free console game is Windows specific, I decided to create a .msi and not use CMake.
 In the repo there is a folder with the install files.

+//Edit -> So far I noticed that it works on all Windows versions except Windows 11

 How to reach out to me?
 -